geoffroy-perso/react-better-inputs/README.md

 ## About

-React Better Inputs contains some useful React Input components.
+React Better Inputs enhances input implementation by React.
+It contains some alternative components to use in place of regular DOM inputs.

-ℹ Every DOM property of input components is compatible with the following React Class Components.
+ℹ️ Every DOM property of input components is compatible with the following React Class Components.

-## Components
+## Navigation

 + **[Components](#components)**
     + [Input](#input)